 Have you ever heard the phrase, “gap in treatment?”
 If you’re a normal person, probably not.
 If you’re a personal injury attorney, you’ve probably heard it more times than you care to remember.

 Here’s how it works: Say you’re involved in an accident.
-You hurt your knee.
+Unfortunately, you hurt your knee.
 You go to the emergency room, they take an x-ray, give you some pain relievers and send you home.
 You follow up with your primary care doctor, maybe you go to physical therapy for a few weeks.

 You finish physical therapy, but you still have pain in your knee.
 You still have trouble sleeping.
 You’re still unable to play with your grandchildren the way you used to.

 Turns out you need surgery.
 So you get the surgery, you do another round of physical therapy, and guess what?
 The pain’s gone!
 You can sleep again!
-After some rehab, you can play with your grandkids like you used to.
+After some rehab, you can enjoy time with your loved ones like you used to.

-So you get on the Zoom and tell your personal injury attorney — the one who’s going to get you compensated for all your medical treatment, your therapy, your pain and suffering, your sleepless nights, the time you lost with your family.
+After all this, you tell your personal injury attorney about your experience.
+Your attorney is the one who’s going to get you compensated for all your medical treatment, your therapy, your pain and suffering, your sleepless nights, the time you lost with your family.

 But not this time.

 You learn that the three months you decided to tough it out without medical treatment — your gap in treatment — likely means you will not be compensated for your surgery and rehabilitation expenses, your pain and suffering, the loss of your normal life, and everything else that occurred during and after the gap.